DANIE0812/QR-code-component/README.md

 - [Styled Components](https://styled-components.com/) - For styles

 ### What I learned
 - Using a level-one heading (h1) even though it wasn't a full-page challenge.
-You can create an '<h1>' element within your 'main' element that will be hidden visually but visible and readable by screen readers.
-The class "sr-only" hides content visually and here are the styles to copy.
+I  created an h1 element within the main element that was hidden visually but visible and readable by screen readers.
+The class sr-only hid the content visually.

-- Don't skip heading levels; Always start from <h1>, followed by <h2>, and so on up to <h6> (<h1>,<h2>,...,<h6>).
+- Don't skip heading levels; Always start from h1, followed by h2, and so on up to h6 (h1,h2,...,h6).

 - If the image is not a decoration like in the case of this project, it must have an alt attribute.
 The alt attribute should explain its purpose.